Boca Raton Hit and Run Lawyer

 More than 3 million people are injured in motor vehicle accidents in the United States each year.
 Studies show that approximately 2 million people are left with permanent injuries.
 An injured victim must prove that the driver breached his or her duty.
 They must also show causation.

 What that means is that the driver’s breach of duty is connected to the injuries that the victim sustained.
-When a driver flees the scene because they were under the influence of alcohol or drugs, you are able to use negligence per se in an effort to get compensated for your injuries and losses related to the accident.
+When a driver flees the scene because they were under the influence of alcohol or drugs in Boca Raton, you are able to use negligence per se in an effort to get compensated for your injuries and losses related to the accident.

 What Does Negligence Per Se Mean?